 Family and friends may find misophonia hard to understand.
-Since they don’t have the same problem, the sounds that bother you don’t bother them at all.
-They may feel that you’re just being difficult.
-They may say things like, “Just get over it!” or “Stop being so sensitive!”
+Since they don’t have the same problem, they typically have troubles understanding why the person is triggered by sound.
+They may express their frustration and lack of understanding by saying things such as, “Just get over it!” or “Stop being so sensitive!”
+“Stop being so controlling!”

 - Post-traumatic stress disorder (PTSD);

 - Brain injury.

 Q. I get really stressed when my sister chews (especially when she chews salad), but it doesn’t happen with other people.
 Is it still misophonia?

 A. Yes, in fact Misophonia usually starts with just one person or just one sound, and can progress from there.